-The second method, technical analysis, uses specialized methods of predicting prices by analyzing past price patterns and levels.
-While this has been described as "driving a car using only the rear view mirror," its wide acceptance by traders makes it a credible technique.
-Traders predict when price trends will change and how high or low prices will move by "charting" prices (usually futures) and looking for repeating patterns.
+Technical analysis uses specialized methods of predicting prices by analyzing past price patterns and levels.
+While this has been described as driving a car using only the rear view mirror, its wide acceptance by traders makes it a credible technique.
+Traders predict when price trends will change and how high or low prices will move by charting prices (usually futures) and looking for repeating patterns.

 There are many techniques used to examine lines and patterns.
 These can vary with the individual, the type of analysis, and the fashion of the day.
 The most common techniques tend to be the most accurate, primarily because there are many people investing money using those common techniques.
 They can therefore become a self-fulfilling prophecy.
-Listed here are the most common techniques and their applications.
+The most common techniques are:

 Bar or high/low/close charts

 Bar charts are used to plot price movements over a specific period, usually a day or week.
 These charts, sometimes called high/low charts, consist of a vertical line showing the price range for the period, and a small horizontal tick mark on the right side of the vertical line.
 In the case of a daily chart, the top of the line would be the day's high traded price, the bottom corresponds with the day's low price, and the tick on the right side of the line is the closing price.
 On some charts, there is also a tick on the left side of each vertical line denoting the opening price for the period.

 Moving averages are simple and effective, as they smooth out the market trends and filter out daily fluctuations.
 When current prices are above the moving average line, an upward trend is indicated.
 Similarly, a declining trend is signalled when prices are below the moving average line.